Tell Us Your Story

 Tell us your story idea

-In up to 600 words tell us the genre (again, we want mysteries, sci-fi, adventures, contemporary supernatural, 'weird' stuff) the time and place of your story, tell us about the main protagonist(s), the romance—because that's important.
+In 600-1,000 words tell us the genre (again, we want mysteries, adventures, contemporary supernatural, and *some sci-fi and fantasy, – basically 'weird' stuff) the time and place of your story, tell us about the main protagonist(s), the beginning, middle, and end of the story, and the romance—because that's important.
 Improbable Press is a romance publisher.
-If we can easily pluck the romance from your story and have the story hold, it isn't a romance.

 The story can have sex too, if that's your forte.
 As explicit as you like.
 Happy sex of all kinds is what we want if happy sex you write.
 Go for it, let them sweat and keen and come.
 That's what people (and werewolves and fairies and aliens) do.

 It's vital that you write protagonists of all kinds: women, trans, disabled, ethnic minorities, own voices/native cultures.
 We want to expand hero far beyond white, straight, and male, though of course your story might include people who identify as all three.
 Not sure if your story fits?
 Before you write a full query, drop us a short note and ask!

 And if you think "no one would want to read something I wrote, would they?"
 Read these encouraging words and think again.

 Don't wait for us to say yes